Pumpkin-MC/Pumpkin-Docs/docs/en/index.md

 **Current Status:**
 Pre-release: Currently under development and not yet ready for official release.

-## Rust
+## Download Pre-Release binaries

+You can download pre-built binaries on the [Pre-release Download Page](https://pumpkinmc.org/download.html)

+## Build from Source (Rust)

-To run Pumpkin with Rust, ensure you have [Rust](https://www.rust-lang.org/tools/install) installed.
+To compile Pumpkin, ensure you have [Rust](https://www.rust-lang.org/tools/install) installed.

 1. **Clone the repository** and navigate into the directory: